 People often ask me, "Where do I buy the wheat bran?"
 Try your local feed store.
 If you can't find a bag there then use oats from the grocery store on the breakfast aisle, just not the flavored kind.

-We are not selling Meal Worms so please, if you are interested in purchasing meal worms please visit this site. .....
+We are not selling Meal Worms so please, if you are interested in purchasing meal worms visit this site. .....
 Rainbow Meal Worms.
 Click on their banner to get wonderful worms.